vrothenberg/CrewKB/memory-bank/techContext.md

 2. **Crew.AI Framework**: The foundation of the agent system, providing tools for creating, managing, and orchestrating AI agents.

+3. **MLflow**: Used for tracking experiments, logging metrics, and visualizing agent performance and article quality metrics.

-3. **Pydantic**: Used for data validation and settings management, particularly for defining the structure of knowledge base articles.
+4. **Pydantic**: Used for data validation and settings management, particularly for defining the structure of knowledge base articles.

-4. **uv**: A modern Python package manager and installer, used for dependency management and virtual environment creation.
+5. **uv**: A modern Python package manager and installer, used for dependency management and virtual environment creation.

-5. **Typer**: A library for building CLI applications, used to create the command-line interface for CrewKB.
+6. **Typer**: A library for building CLI applications, used to create the command-line interface for CrewKB.

 ### AI and NLP Technologies